amateurstock/ESP32Cam-Generic-Website-Controlled-Robot/README.md

 I've tried to credit every code snippet I've copied as best as I can.
 If I've forgotten to credit something else, idk put up an issue or something and I'll try and rectify it.

+My favicon handler implementation only supports PNGs I think.
+Do edit it to your project's needs.

 This was all done in PlatformIO.
 I've had plenty of troubles using Arduino's IDE to warrant me to switch over to VSCode.